Prophet Muhammad (peace be upon him) and the Taking of Poison:

 - Where on earth did the Qur'an say that Allah made the Prophet (peace be upon him) die because he ascribed things to Allah falsely?

-Secondly, how should have the Prophet died then?
-Let's say for the sake of argument that he died in battle with a sword slicing his aorta, would the argument still be made?
+Secondly, how should the Prophet die then?
+Let's say for the sake of argument that he died in battle with a sword slicing his aorta.
+Would the argument still be made?
 Let's say that he had chest trauma for whatever reason (e.g. getting kicked by a horse for instance), which resulted in traumatic aortic rupture, would the argument still be made?
 The reality is that there are many kinds of deaths that could take place, which would play a role with severing the aorta.
 So what now?
 The Prophet isn't allowed to die any of those deaths?
 This is absolutely ridiculous.

 Fourthly, why not be consistent?
 There are many passages in the Qur'an where Allah promises punishment to disbelievers.
-So if a trial happens to a Muslim, is Wood going to appeal to those passages and then say "Hah!
+So if a trial happens to a Muslim, is Wood going to appeal to those passages and then say, "Hah!
 It turns out you are a disbeliever according to your Qur'an!"?
-I'm assuming that Wood wouldn't sink that low and the reason for that is because he knows very well that there is no evidence for making such a connection.
+I'm assuming that Wood wouldn't sink that low, and the reason for that is that he knows very well that there is no evidence to make such a connection.
 Why not?
-Because there are other narrations and verses in the Islamic literature, which indicate that even a believer could be punished in this life.
-Similarly, Prophet Muhammad (peace be upon him) could easily have died as a martyr and yet at the same time not have been punished by Allah.
+There are other narrations and verses in Islamic literature that indicate that even a believer could be punished in this life.
+Similarly, Prophet Muhammad (peace be upon him) could easily have died as a martyr and yet, at the same time, not have been punished by Allah.

 Fifthly, Wood comes out with a fanciful theory that his "true Biblical God" intended to expose Muhammad (peace be upon him) as a false prophet according to the standard of the Qur'an.
 By taking this route, Wood fails to realize how he is hurting himself.